olvfg/freeCodeCamp/client/src/pages/guide/english/linux/index.md

 Google's popular Android operating system.

 There are also many versions of Linux designed to be run on personal computers, such as Debian or Ubuntu.
-More importantly, these different versions of Linux (called distributions) allow the user varying degrees of personalization and control of the operating system.
+More importantly, these different versions of Linux (called distributions or distros) allow the user varying degrees of personalization and control of the operating system.
 This means that users can choose their Linux distributions based on their wants and needs.

 There is also Kali Linux which is used for advanced penetration testing and auditing.
 It has over 700 tools, to be able to use it